honeydipper/honeydipper/docs/interpolation.md

       name: $ctx.name,ctx.full_name,ctx.nick_name # choose the first non empty value from the listed varialbes
 ```

-We can also specify a default value with quotes either single quote, double quote or back tick, if all the listed variables
+We can also specify a default value with quotes, either single quotes, double quotes or back ticks, if all the listed variables
 are empty or nil.
 For example

 ```yaml